 HPRP provides free legal services and advocacy to persons who are homeless or at risk of homelessness in Maryland.
 Encompassing all of HPRP’s programs is the deep understanding that people who are homeless or at risk of homelessness struggle to access legal services offered in a traditional manner.
 The hallmark of HPRP’s legal program is its ability to reach clients where they live, eat, and spend time.
 HPRP’s staff and volunteers pursue this mission by offering legal services through outreach in shelters, soup kitchens, government offices, community centers and the street.

 HPRP’s housing practice embraces the value of housing as a human right and seeks to ensure justice for and with persons whose housing rights have been compromised.
 Our work focuses on access to and preservation of shelter and subsidized housing, as well as expansion of affordable and fair housing opportunities.
 Advocacy for and with HPRP’s client community may also occur with the local Public Housing Authority, Continuum of Care, and Rent Court, as well as public policy work at the local and state level.
 HPRP is committed to supporting our clients in advocating for housing justice, while we respond to their immediate needs with legal representation.

 - Provide individual representation in approximately 30-40 cases at any one time, primarily in shelter terminations, and also including subsidized housing admission denials, terminations, evictions and fair housing matters;

 - Conduct regular outreach to identify clients in need of legal services;

-- Conduct know your rights presentations on housing and expungement law;
+- Conduct know your rights presentations on housing law;

 - Engage in administrative and legislative advocacy at the local and state level.